keybase/client/go/saltpack/specs/saltpack_encryption.md

 languages have NaCl libraries that only expose these higher-level constructions.

+If a message doesn't end with an empty payload packet, clients should show an error that the message has been truncated.

 ### Nonces

+We need to avoid nonce reuse with long-term public keys.
+We do this by deriving nonces from the hash of the ephemeral key, which is unique to each message.
-We use a pseudorandom prefix to avoid nonce reuse.
-Define the nonce prefix `P` to be the first 23 bytes of the SHA512 of the concatenation of these values:
+Define the nonce prefix *P* to be the first 23 bytes of the SHA512 of the concatenation of these values:
 - `"saltpack\0"` (`\0` is a [null
   byte](https://www.ietf.org/mail-archive/web/tls/current/msg14734.html))
 - `"encryption nonce prefix\0"`
 - the 32-byte **ephemeral public key**

-The 24-byte nonce for each public-key box is then concatenation of `P` and an extra byte.
+The 24-byte nonce for each public-key box is then concatenation of *P* and an extra byte.
 For each **recipient box** the extra byte is 0.
 For computing each **MAC key**, the extra byte is 1.